-Applies to Launchpad Mini MK3 and Launchpad X
+Applies to Launchpad Mini MK3, Launchpad X, and Launchpad Pro Mk3

-This article describes the various functions of the editor for the Launchkey Mini MK3.
+This article describes the functions of the Launchpad Custom Mode editor.

-Components is a tool used to manage the firmware and templates on many of our products.
-You can download a standalone version when you register your Launchpad, or access our web-based version in browsers that support WebMIDI such as Chrome, Opera and Microsoft Edge from this link: https://components.novationmusic.com
+Components is the software used to manage the firmware and templates on many of our products.
+You can download a standalone version when you register your Launchpad or access our web-based version in browsers that support WebMIDI such as Chrome, Opera and Microsoft Edge.

 If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page:

-You do not need to log in to use Components, but doing so allows you to back up all of your data to your account.
+You do not need to log in to use Components, but this allows you to back up all your data to your account.

-Red: this means that the device cannot be seen by Components:
+Not Connected: this means that the device cannot be seen by Components.

 If the device is in this state it could either mean the device is not connected, not powered, or you are using a browser which does not support WebMIDI

-Green: The Launchpad is connected and is ready to use.
+Connected: The Launchpad is connected and ready to use.

 Down the right-hand side of Components you'll have access to your templates as well as the templates we have provided: